RitreshGirdhar/kafka-quick-start/README.md

 I don't set up tools on my local, as docker is the easiest way to set up service/tool on demand.
 So, I am creating this repo to keep shortnote on setting up kafka on local.

+In case you want to set up without docker, follow https://medium.com/@dhareshwarganesh/apache-kafka-sql-ksql-f8f9c395a3d0